marmelab/react-admin/docs/Tutorial.md

 ![Simple posts list](./img/simple-post-list.png)

-The list is already functional: you can creorder it by clicking on column headers, or change pages by using the bottom pagination controls.
+The list is already functional: you can reorder it by clicking on column headers, or change pages by using the bottom pagination controls.

 ## Field Types